keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Kalivny Arc Overview.md

 ## Current Events

-- The Blade is on the run, hiding in the forest and regrouping/manipulating the Goblins now that their Chantmaster and the
+- The Blade is on the run, hiding in the forest and regrouping/manipulating the Goblins now that their Chantmaster and the Shamans are dead/injured
+- both Iyamari and Asyria are looking for The Blade, but trying to not start a war at the same time.
+-

 # Kalivny Arc